susfire/SapphireLauncherCpp/README.md

 username = <username>
 password = <password>
 executable = ffxiv_dx11.exe
+debugger =
 ```

+## Debugging

-To debug the game you can use `sapphire.exe -nostart`, which will print you the command line to start the game with.
+- If you run `sapphire.exe -nostart` the launcher will print the command line without starting the game.
+- You can set `debugger = C:\x64dbg\release\x96dbg.exe` and hold down _Ctrl_ or run `sapphire.exe -debug` to start the game under a debugger.